Endeavour Hills - North

 Endeavour Hills - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that could impact the area.
-Notable ones are Dorset Road Extension, Endeavour Hills Community Precinct, Hallam North and Heatherton Road Upgrade, and Endeavour Hills Specialist School, with the following detailing those of most relevance.
+AreaSearch has identified five projects that could impact this region.
+Notable projects are Dorset Road Extension, Endeavour Hills Community Precinct, Endeavour Hills Specialist School, and South East Melbourne Recycled Water Supply Infrastructure Upgrades.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.